mathhulk/advancedbans/README.md

     * Search punishment through input for name, reason and operator
     * Mix and match multiple queries during each search
 * Players
-  * Updated per 5 seconds
+  * Updated in a 5 second interval
-  * Enable or disable in the configuration
-  * Configure server host address
+  * Configure server host address and port
+  * Optional query for older servers
+  * Enable or disable
-* Menu
+* Navigation
   * Configure custom support link
   * Configure custom appeal link
-  * Enable or disable either or both
+  * Enable or disable one or both

 ## Requirements
 * PHP v7.2.8 recommended